QARANC.co.uk Find Extra Work

 World War I Hospital Ships

 The hospital ships of World War I were mostly converted passenger liners.
 Examples of these are the RMS Aquitania and the His Majesty's Hospital Ship (HMHS) Britannic.
-Members of the Queen Alexandra’s Imperial Military Nursing Service (QAIMNS) served aboard such hospital ships on the wards.
-Others included the hospital ship Abessieh, the hospital ship Anglia, HS Devanha, HS Gloucester Castle, HS Somersetshire, HS Salta, HS Galeka, HS Caledonia, His Majesty's Hospital Ship Neuralia and the hospital ship Asturias.
+Members of the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) served aboard them on the wards.
+Others included the hospital ship Abessieh, Hospital Ship Anglia, HS Devanha, HS Gloucester Castle, HS Somersetshire, HS Salta, HS Galeka, HS Caledonia and His Majesty's Hospital Ship Neuralia.

 Cunard Liners